 - Hold the position for 5 seconds.

-- Repeat the activity 10 times, keep the pelvic tilt for five seconds each time.
+- Repeat the activity 10 times, keeping the pelvic tilt for five seconds each time.

 Reclining Pigeon Pose(easy yoga pose) Procedure